ssriskanda/Sriskanda-portfolio/final_project_ssriskan.md

 Datasource 2: NYC Gov
 Link: https://www1.nyc.gov/site/doh/covid/covid-19-data.page

 This is a data that measures food insecurity at the tract elvel.
-Can be used to better visualize the specific boroughs/areas that are experiecing food insecurity
+Can be used to better visualize the specific boroughs/areas that are experiecing health disaprities (i.e food insecurity, vaccine distribution, health hospitalization, etc..).

+# Outline
+# Sketches
+# Method and Medium